How to Get Prepared for Zendesk Import

 The reporting in Help Scout is based on the Views tool.
 It works as a filter where you can add a search field (type, tag, folder, and custom fields).
-There is no option of scheduling report emails.
-In Zendesk there is a range of various customizations to get the required information and schedule its delivery and share across the company.
+There is no option for scheduling report emails.
+In Zendesk, there is a range of various customizations to get the required information and schedule its delivery, and share across the company.

 To conclude: in Help Scout to Zendesk comparison, Zendesk looks like a winner.

 Atlassian's Jira Service Desk is a strong competitor to Zendesk.
 Both solutions offer ITIL processes.
 Thus, Jira is certified and enables it on a full scale, while Zendesk is partly adhering to it.
 The difference between them in the primary use cases: Jira is useful for managing the software development process, Zendesk is good for end-user communication.